bazelbuild/bazel/site/docs/install-compile-source.md

 ## <a name="unix"></a> On Linux or macOS

-1. Ensure that you have OpenJDK 8 installed on your system.
+1. Ensure that you have OpenJDK 8 and python installed on your system.
-   For a system based on debian packages (e.g. Debian, Ubuntu), install OpenJDK 8 by running the command `sudo apt-get install openjdk-8-jdk`.
+   For a system based on debian packages (e.g. Debian, Ubuntu), install OpenJDK 8 and python by running the command `sudo apt-get install openjdk-8-jdk python`.

 2. The standard way of compiling a release version of Bazel from source is to use a distribution archive.
 Download `bazel-<VERSION>-dist.zip` from the